 - Additional information

 Bush Baby Adult Skull measures 1.7 inches.
 Bush Baby Adult Skull is museum quality polyurethane cast.
 Made in USA.
-Galagos senegalensis is the scientific name.
 Cast of an original California Academy of Sciences.
+2-part skull (separate cranium and jaw).
+Galago senegalensis is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

-Galagos senegalensis or Galagos also known as bush babies, or nagapies meaning “little night monkeys” are small nocturnal primates native to continental, sub-Sahara Africa.
+Galagos senegalensis or Galago also known as bush babies, or nagapies meaning “little night monkeys” are small nocturnal primates native to continental, sub-Sahara Africa.

 Bush baby, Bushbaby, Galago, Nagapie or Galagos senegalensis are fast, agile creatures.
 As they bound through the thick bushes, they fold their delicate ears back to protect them.
 They also fold them during rest.